bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

 <details>
 <summary><strong>How can I maximize use of compute resources available to me?</strong></summary>
 <br>
-Consider using the “1k”-scenario.
-For more info, please refer to  Part II, Section 5 of the [Scoring Document](./docs/PS_SD_Uber_hackathon_2019.pdf): "The Role of and Rationale for Subsampled Scenarios in BISTRO".
-</details><br>
+Consider using the “1k”-scenario to get started.

 <details>
 <summary><strong>A simulation run takes way too long!
 Why?
 How can I make the simulation run more quickly?
 What is the maximum performance that I can expect?</strong></summary>